TheNumberOne/vetting-bot/README.md

 # Vetting Bot

-NOTE THAT THIS BOT IS CURRENTLY A WORK IN PROGRESS.

 Vetting Bot is a discord bot meant to be used for vetting new members to discord servers.
 Features include
 * For each new user, the bot creates a vetting channel which is destroyed upon completion of verification.